andrewlaikh/autohotkey-windows-mac-keyboard/README.md

 - Delete key is mapped to F6 (Couldn't find a way to map to the eject key)
 - Command + D maps to adding the individual page to bookmark
+- Command + R maps to refreshing the page
 - Command + Option + Left/Right maps to shifting the tabs left/right

 Installation